oracle/cloudtestdrive/AppDev/helidon-k8s/ManualSetup/FullSetupFreeTier.md

 - Login to the Oracle Cloud Console
 - Open the `hamburger` menu (three bars on the top left)
 - Scroll down (if needed) to the `Database` section.
 Click on the `Autonomous Transaction Processing` menu option
+- If you need to select the **CTDOKE** compartment you created earlier in the Comparment selector on the left side of the page.
 - Click on your database name in the list (it's a link)
 - On the database page click the `DB Connection` button
   - This will display a Database connection popup
 - Leave the `Wallet type` as `Instance connection`
 - Click the `Download Wallet` button
 - A password pop-up will be displayed.
-Enter and confirm a password, this is used to encrypt some of the details. if you have a password manager let it generate a password for you if you like
+Enter and confirm a password, this is used to encrypt some of the details.
 - Once your password is accepted and confirmed click the `Download` button
 - If you are asked what to do with the file make sure you chose the `Save file` option
 - The wallet file will start to download and the password pop-up will disappear and you'll be returned to the `Database connection` pop-up